One area of controversy in the Christian faith, and within evangelicalism, concerns divorce and remarriage.

 It is not difficult to think that the same could be true of Jesus’ sayings on divorce and remarriage.
 We could understand things in this way:

 Mark 10:2-12 and Luke 16:18 give the general principle that divorce and remarriage is not allowed.
 Although these passages don’t mention any exceptions to the principle, it is unwarranted to assume that this means there are no exceptions.
-Matthew 5:32 and 19:3-9 go into a bit more detail by giving exceptions to the principle, thus showing that there are exceptions to Jesus’ prohibition of divorce and remarriage.
+Matthew 5:32 and 19:3-9 go into a bit more detail by giving exceptions to the principle.

 CONCLUSION

-Instead, I have concentrated my attention on what seems to be the argument that those who hold the minority view find most persuasive.
-Those who say that divorce and remarriage is never right while a previous spouse is still alive usually seem to find the lack of explicit exceptions in Mark 10:2-12 and Luke 16:18 to be what carries the most weight on this issue.
+In this article I have concentrated my attention on what seems to be the argument that those who hold the minority view on divorce and remarriage find most persuasive.
+Those who say that divorce and remarriage is never right while someone’s original spouse is still alive usually seem to find the lack of explicit exceptions in Mark 10:2-12 and Luke 16:18 to be what carries the most weight on this issue.

 This, however, is a mistake.
 Once we take account of how the Bible allows for unexpressed exceptions in a way that we don’t find in modern Western culture, this argument becomes much weaker.